Crush your Fitness Goals with the right Equipment and Supplements

 - Resistance bands

-- Dumbbells or Selectable Dumbbells (like from Bowflex 10-90 that i have or the smaller 552, or the Power Block aka toasters)
+- Dumbbells or Selectable Dumbbells (like from Bowflex 10-90 that i have, or with stand, or the smaller 552, or the Power Block aka toasters)

 You’re ready for the next step when you’re getting tired of using bands and dumbbells, your gains have slowed, or you’ve trained long enough that those around you are ok with you spending more money.
 Once people realized they were going to train, supply of strength training equipment increased and I was able to buy more pieces of equipment to give me more training flexibility.